michaelferrie/js-scripts/README.md

 # js-scripts
-random jas scripts that might be of use one day
+random js scripts that might be of use one day